✦ My Life is a Lamp ✦ My Home is a Lighthouse

 11-1 The Great Commission — Our Mandate

-Matthew 28:18-20Jesus came to them and spoke to them, saying, "All authority has been given to me in heaven and on earth.
-Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I commanded you.
-Behold, I am with you always, even to the end of the age."
+Matthew 28:18-20 (NLT)[18] Jesus came and told his disciples, “I have been given all authority in heaven and on earth.
+[19] Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
+[20] Teach these new disciples to obey all the commands I have given you.
+And be sure of this: I am with you always, even to the end of the age.”

-Acts 1:8But you will receive power when the Holy Spirit has come upon you.
-You will be my witnesses in Jerusalem, in all Judea and Samaria, and to the uttermost parts of the earth.
+Acts 1:8 (NLT)[8] But you will receive power when the Holy Spirit comes upon you.
+And you will be my witnesses, telling people about me everywhere—in Jerusalem, throughout Judea, in Samaria, and to the ends of the earth.”

 1. The Great Commission contains both a command and a promise.
 What is each?
 Matthew 28:18-20